Chapter 3: Search techniques

 - Use starts with if you know how a title or phrase begins but you aren’t sure what the full title of the book is.
 You’ll mostly find this in Quick Search.

-These options may look wildly different depending on which finding tool you use.
+These options may appear and function differently depending on which finding tool you use.
 They may present as drop-down menus, radio buttons, checkboxes, or more.